Kootenay River: Economy

 In modern times, boats continue to ply Kootenay Lake and limited reaches of the Kootenay River.

-Mining is also an important economic support of the Kootenay River area.
+Mining is also an important economic sector of the Kootenay River area.
 Although originally valuable minerals such as gold and silver were unearthed, today coal is the primary resource extracted from underground.
 Conventional coal deposits underlie much of the East Kootenay, especially in the Elk River valley which is home to the Elk Valley Coalfield, and the Crowsnest Coalfield in the Purcell Mountains.
 The East Kootenay is the most important coal-producing area of British Columbia, has since 1898 produced over 500 million tons, and about 25 percent of the world's steel-making coal comes from the region.

 Most of the coal from the East Kootenay coalfields is exported to Japan and Korea.

 Lead, zinc, copper and silver are still mined at some places in the Kootenay River basin, notably at the giant Sullivan Mine near Kimberley, British Columbia, which is the largest in the Kootenay watershed.
 Agriculture, however, is a much less important industry, and many of the fertile riverside lands have been flooded by the construction of dams (most notably Libby Dam in Montana, which backs water into Canada).
 Only about two percent of the entire Kootenay basin (1005 km2 is used for agriculture, and much of that is for pasture and foraging).
 Crops such as oats, barley and wheat account for 62 percent of the agricultural output of the region, much of which is used locally or exported by rail.
 The primary agricultural region is the Kootenai Valley of northern Idaho south of Kootenay Lake.

 The West Kootenay, however, is transitioning from a coal-mining to a tourism-based economy, and the rest of the Kootenay region is also starting to do so.
-The economy of southeastern British Columbia is becoming increasingly reliant on tourism, and several Canadian national and state parks have already been established, and several national forests in the U.S.
+The economy of southeastern British Columbia is becoming increasingly reliant on tourism, and several Canadian national and state parks have already been established, and several national forests in the U.S. A pier exists in Nelson, BC.